abhishektripathi24/platform-setup/redis/README.md

 > Redis Sentinel provides high availability for Redis.
 In practical terms this means that using Sentinel you can create a Redis deployment that resists without human intervention certain kinds of failures.

 ## Setup

-1. Installation and compilation on ubuntu 18.04.3 LTS - [ref](https://github.com/antirez/redis)
+Installation of `Redis 5.0.7` on `Ubuntu 18.04.3 LTS` - [ref](https://github.com/antirez/redis)

+1. Download and compile from the source code
     ```bash
     sudo apt update
     sudo apt install gcc